 It covers the following: –

-The guide does not apply to where property was constructed or converted to a standard in compliance with Building Regulations 1991 or later Buildings converted and maintained to a standard meeting those regulations will not need extra fire safety measures.
-This is unless occupied in a manner other than intended under the original construction or conversion scheme.
-Where a building did comply, but has deteriorated significantly through a lack of maintenance, damage or other alteration that it may require additional measures and the guide should apply.
+The guide is not applicable where the property was constructed on converted to a standard in compliance with Building Regulations 1991.
+If the building were converted and maintained later then it would need to meet the current standards.
+It was intended that the original construction or conversion scheme should be under Building Regulations.
+However, there are buildings that did comply but no longer.
+They have deteriorated significantly through a lack of maintenance.
+They have damage or other alterations that it may require additional measures.
+The guide would then apply.